 3. For Support Admins: Configure the User Experience

-You can configure your Web Chat widget’s greeting and primary color from within the Helpshift Dashboard.
+You can configure and customize your Web Chat widget’s greeting and primary color from within the Helpshift Dashboard.
 The primary color appears in the following elements:

 - The launcher icon